Azure/azure-ipoib-ipam-cni/README.md

 # azure-ipoib-ipam-cni
-This is a CNI ipam plugin for Azure vm which supports RDMA.
-It will retrieve an IP address from HyperV kv pair and assign it to the ib nic.

 ## Overview
-azure-ipoib-ipam-cni is intended to be used as a ipam CNI plugin for Kubernetes.
-It is designed to be used in conjunction with the [host-device](https://www.cni.dev/plugins/current/main/host-device/)
+azure-ipoib-ipam-cni is intended to be used as a ipam CNI plugin for Kubernetes.It will retrieve an IP address from HyperV kv pair and assign it to the ib nic.
+It is designed to be used in conjunction with the [host-device](https://www.cni.dev/plugins/current/main/host-device/) and [network operator](https://github.com/Mellanox/network-operator).

 ## Requirements